 REMOTE OPERATIONS FOR COVID-19

-In response to the COVID-19 epidemic, our department is following the University’s Return to Campus Plan for fall term.
+In response to the COVID-19 epidemic, our department is following the University’s Return to Campus Plan for the 2020-21 academic year.
 Staff will be working remotely and the department’s office will remain closed.
-Our department is committed to the education and safety of our students and will provide service remotely during fall term.
+Our department is committed to the education and safety of our students and will provide service remotely during this year.
 Please see below for more information about changes to specific courses and points of contact for specific questions.
 General questions may be e-mailed to firstname.lastname@example.org.
 Email and phone messages will be checked regularly throughout the business day.

 Thank you for your flexibility and understanding.